abcde13/game-off-2016/README.md

 Get it on itch.io: LINK

-Made in the Godot Engine, which you can get here: https://godotengine.org/
+Made in the Godot Engine, which you can get here: https://godotengine.org/ If you would like to view the game in engine, simple download the engine, import the "engine.cfg" file in the ModStars directory as a project in the engine, and you should be good to go.
+Hav fun!

 # GitHub Game Off 2016